1989chenguo/CloudComputingLabs/Lab1/Lab1.md

 ## 1. Overview

-Implement a sudoku solving program, using multiple threads or multiple processes, running on a single machine.
+Implement a Sudoku solving program, using multiple threads or multiple processes, running on a single machine.

 ## 2. Background